psolsfer/clustools/docs/getting-started/installation.md

 === ":simple-poetry: Poetry"

-    First, install [Poetry] if you haven't already (for more detailed instructions refer to [Poetry installation]):
+    First, install [Poetry] if you haven't already (for more detailed instructions refer to [Poetry installation] in the official documentation):

     Then create and initialize a new project: